 - He, in making us, imprinted on us His image so that we could commune with and love Him

 - This is a little different, but perhaps useful.
 Those who trust in God for their lives and who purpose to live in obedience to Him by faith, we’re told, are given life eternally with Him.
 Eternity is a state outside of time.
 There are no tenses in eternity other than the “eternal now”.
 (As He and Jesus said, “I Am”.)
-If you will be with Him after your physical death, you are now, and have eternally been, with Him.
+If you will be with Him after your physical death in timeless eternity, you are now, and have eternally been, with Him.
 Whoever has, or will, come to Him, is with Him “now” – in eternity.
 Think about it.

 In short, fill your mind with His acts of creativity and power and love (through Christ’s sacrifice) and dwell on these things for a time without distractions.
 They will perhaps lead you closer to perceiving His essence.